broeneatsdinner/Dinner-Lab-Wiki/Feature-Branches.md

 ##### Reviewing a Feature Branch _pull request_
 - Ensure it's clean (doesn't merge other developers' unrelated commits).
 If it's not, ask the developer who created the pull request to update their branch and re-submit the pull request
 - Ensure that unnecessary changes to the codebase aren't being made (e.g. hard-coding variable values when they already exist in the database)
-- Rename pull request title to "[Bug-Number]: Description of pull request" if it's formatted incorrectly
+- Rename pull request title to "Feature: Description of pull request" if it's formatted incorrectly

 ##### Closing a Feature Branch _pull request_
 - Close the pull request using button on github.com's pull request page